 Ca 1870; pear wood, iron fittings; found on Kang Wha Island after the Japanese Occupation; certified.

-This is one of the treasure trove of furniture found on this political prison colony for the Kingdom of Korea for two thousand years, by an esteemed American missionary doctor after the Japanese Occupation.
-Furniture was not important to the government then and was allowed the pieces to be taken away.
+This box was found on Kang Wha Island, a political prison colony for the Kingdom of Korea for two thousand years.
+It was found by an American missionary doctor who went there to treat the sick and the dying after the Japanese Occupation.
+Furniture was not important to the ruling class, so the box could be taken away.

-The surface of this box is completely covered over pear wood with hand-made low relief carving of the T-fret or Key-fret design, a repetitive ornamental pattern symbolizing blessings in abundance.
+The surface of this box is completely covered over pear wood with hand-made relief carving of the T-fret design, a repetitive ornamental pattern symbolizing blessings in abundance.
 It has an original round iron lock-plate and handles on the sides.
-The box was likely made for a member of the royal family or a high official who was sent to this island in exile.
-The box is certified rare by one of only thirteen appraisers approved by the Korean government in the 1900s.
+It is a wedding box made for storing important personal items for a member of the elite class who later found disfavor with the Royal Court and was sent into exile.
+The box is certified rare by a Professor of Korean History and Antiquity, one of only thirteen certifiers approved by the Korean government in the 1900s.